 by-population-desc (partial-query (sort (sorted-map :population -1)))

-result (with-collection coll
+result (with-collection db coll

 (find {})